lazarus4/Beforth/doc/tagForth.md

 The IDE should remember the name of the project file.
 It's this file that gets loaded upon reload.
 Everything is compiled from source instantly.
 In the beginning, colorForth knows nothing.
 It doesn't know what DUP means.
 You load all that in the form of macros.
 Granted, macros don't leverage analytical compilers.
 Stack computers solve that problem.
 A virtual stack computer is fine as an execution target.

 There should be a list of predefined words with dual-token semantics.
 Headers are assumed to be dual-xt.
 The loader executes one xt or the other depending on color.
 It allows things like EQU, which is like a CONSTANT without code.
 As Zen-like as starting out with an empty lexicon seems, there's no getting past the need for predefined wordlists as with ANS Forth.
 However, they can be tailored to the system to keep the word count to a minimum.
+These words cost nothing.
+They are part of the host.

 Should the default behaviors of *red* be changeable, to allow creation of defining words?
 I think not.
 Chuck Moore had this to say: